-- Press the ▲▼ buttons to choose a menu item, then press the buttons to choose an option. - Pressing the MENU button accepts the settings and restores the menu screen.
+- Press the ▲▼ buttons to choose a menu item, then press the ◀▶ buttons to choose an option. - Pressing the MENU button accepts the settings and restores the menu screen.

 Standard Prints one image per page.

 Print Type Index Prints several reduced size images per page.

 Both Prints both standard and index formats.

 Date On Prints the shooting date.

 Date Off -

 File No. On Prints the file number.

-i ile ivo.
-Off -
+File NO. Off -

 Clear DPOF On Removes all print settings after printing.

 data Off -

-- Some printers or photo developer services may not be able to reflect all of the settings in the output. - may appear when using a memory card with print settings set by a different camera.
-These settings will be overwritten with those set by your camera. - If [Date] is set to [On], some printers may print the date twice.
+Some printers or photo developer services may not be able to reflect all of the settings in the output.

+Imay appear on the screen when using a memory card with print settings set by a different camera.
+These settings will be overwritten with those set by your camera.

+• If [Date] is set to [On], some printers may print the date twice.

-- With [Index] chosen, the [Date] and [File No.] options cannot be set to [On] at the same time. - \bullet The date will be printed in the style set in the [Date/Time] function in the \ref{tab} (p.
+.
+With [Index] chosen, the [Date] and [File No.] options cannot be set to [On] at the same time.

+• The date will be printed in the style set in the [Date/Time] function in the ff tab (p.
 19).